keepitsimple/boilerplate/docs/INSTALL.md

 ## Windows

-While it's suboptimal, as tested in October 2018 it's possible to run this Docker stack in Windows.
+While it's suboptimal, as tested in 2020 it's possible to run this Docker stack in Windows.

 Tested in Windows 10.